Recipe book

 Goodlife Falafel Asda Fairly pricey, £2-5 Chickpea, onion, rapeseet oil, parsley, salt, cumin powder, coriander powder, lemon juice, black pepper, chilli powder.
 Haven't tried these yet but they look good.
 Will report back later.

-Goodlife Spicy Veg Beanburgers Asda, Waitrose Fairly pricey, £2-5 (cheaper in Asda) Red kidney beans, Cannellini Beans, Haricot Beans, Wheat Flour, Onion, Water, Carrot, Tomato Paste, Rapeseed Oil, Sweetcorn, Green Pepper, Dried Potato, Salt, Cumin, Garlic, Yeast, Paprika, Oregano, Chipotle Chilli, Coriander, Parsley, Chilli Powder, Black Pepper, Citric Acid.
+Goodlife Spicy Veg Beanburgers Waitrose Fairly pricey, £2-5 Red kidney beans, Cannellini Beans, Haricot Beans, Wheat Flour, Onion, Water, Carrot, Tomato Paste, Rapeseed Oil, Sweetcorn, Green Pepper, Dried Potato, Salt, Cumin, Garlic, Yeast, Paprika, Oregano, Chipotle Chilli, Coriander, Parsley, Chilli Powder, Black Pepper, Citric Acid.
 Citric acid is not really food, I don't think, but overall these are pretty healthy and they taste good too.

 Crosta & Mollica 2 Frozen Vegana Sourdough Pizzas Waitrose Very spendy, over £5 Wheat Flour, Water, Chickpeas, Sunflower Oil, Water, Salt, Lemon Juice, Garlic, Rosemary, Tropea Red Onion, Grilled Mushroom, Tomato Puree, Broccoli, Sunflower Oil, Grilled Onion, Balsamic Vinegar, Salt, Yeast, Sugar, Parsley, Garlic, Maize Starch, Black Pepper, Oregano, Basil.
 Rather small, I can wolf down both of these pizzettas.
 But good!